Allen Robinson II Player Prop Bets for NFL Week 6 | Chicago vs. Green Bay 10/17/2021

 - With three targets in the red zone this season, Robinson has been on the receiving end of 27.3% of his team's 11 red zone pass attempts.

-- The Bears, who rank 30th in the NFL in points scored, have attempted a pass 45.0% of the time while opting for the ground attack 55.0% of the time.
+- The Bears, who rank 30th in the NFL in points scored, have dropped back to pass 45.0% of the time while running the football 55.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Robinson's matchup with the Packers.